coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/02.integration/08.tiddlywiki/item.md

 ---
 title: 'Integration with TiddlyWiki'
 metadata:
-    description: 't allows anyone to create personal self contained hypertext documents that can be posted to a web server'
+    description: 'Allows anyone to create personal self contained hypertext documents that can be posted to a web server'
     author: 'Joe Bordes'
 content:
     items: